 Summer is almost over and school will be starting soon where we live.
 But I am not quite ready to let go of summer yet.
 I want to squeeze in a few more trips to the beach and amusement park.
 I want to have a couple more cookouts and enjoy a few more swims.
 Will we able to fit all those activities in?
 I’m not sure, but one thing we did manage to fit in, was making one last summer treat.
 S’mores are our favorite summer dessert.
 We often make them over a campfire or a fire pit.
 But I wanted to make a variation on s’mores that could be enjoyed all year round and I think we did it.
 These S’Mores Bars, are according to my 8 year old, “the best thing I have ever tasted.”
 The kid know her treats.
 Try them and see if you don’t agree.
+For more yummy S’Mores flavor, check out this S’Mores Quesadillas.
+Such a yummy snack or dessert.
 This is a sponsored post written by me on behalf of Huggies®.
 As always, all opinions are my own.

 I will warn you before you make these s’mores bars, that they are messy.
 They are messy to make and messy to eat.
 It is very worth it, but I wanted you to be prepared.
 We prepared for the mess by having lots of Huggies® Wipes on hand.
 We have used Huggies® Wipes in the past to help with clean up when we made a Rainbow Handprint Flower Pot and created Painting with Bubble Wrap.